The degrees of onesided resolvingness and the limits of onesided resolving directions for endomorphisms and automorphisms of the shift: -R and -L degrees

-The notion of being $k$ right-mergible (left-mergible) is a generalization of the notion of ``existence of no right (respectively, left) $f$-branch of length exceeding $k$'' in \cite[Section 16]{Hedlund} and the corresponding notions for a special and general classes of graph-homomorphisms and $\lambda$-graphs appearing in \cite{Nasu-l,Nasu-c,Nasu-to-e}.
+Note that any local rule $f$ on a finite subshift to a subshift is zero right-mergible and zero left-mergible.

-A homomorphism $\phi:(X,\sigma_X)\to (Y,\sigma_Y)$ between subshifts is said to be \itl{right-closing} (respectively, \itl{left-closing}) if it never collapses distinct backwardly (respectively, forwardly) $\sigma$-asymptotic points (Kitchens \cite{Kit-c}).
+The notion of being $k$ right-mergible (left-mergible) for local rules defined above is a generalization of that of the ``non-existence of right (respectively, left) $f$-branch of length exceeding $k$'' for local rules of the endomorphisms of the full shifts in \cite[Section 16]{Hedlund}, notions corresponding to which were applied to cellular automata in \cite{Nasu-l}, to graph-homomorphisms in \cite{Nasu-c} and to $\lambda$-graphs in \cite{Nasu-t-ex}.

-It is well known and easily seen that a homomorphism $\phi:(X,\sigma_X)\to (Y,\sigma_Y)$ between subshifts is right (respectively, left) closing homomorphism of $(X,\sigma_X)$ into $(Y,\sigma_Y)$ if and only if $\phi$ is given by a $k$ right-mergible (respectively, $k$ left-mergible) local rule for some $k\geq 0$.
-For convenience's sake, if a local rule $f$ does not give a right-closing (respectively, left-closing) homomorphism, then we say that $f$ is \itl{$\infty$ right-mergible} (respectively, \itl{$\infty$ left-mergible}).
+A homomorphism $\phi:(X,\sigma_X)\to (Y,\sigma_Y)$ between subshifts is said to be \itl{right-closing} (respectively, \itl{left-closing}) if it never collapses distinct left (respectively, right) $\sigma_X$-asymptotic points (Kitchens \cite{Kit-c}).
+It is well known and easily seen that a homomorphism $\phi$ between subshifts is right-closing (respectively, left-closing) if and only if $\phi$ is given by a $k$ right-mergible (respectively, $k$ left-mergible) local rule for some $k\geq 0$.
+A local rule $f$ does not give a right-closing (respectively, left-closing) homomorphism if and only if $f$ is strictly $\infty$ right-mergible (respectively, strictly $\infty$ left-mergible). \begin{definition} Let $m,n\geq 0$ and $N=m+n$.
+Let $k,l\in\{0,1,2,\dots,\infty\}$.
+Let $\phi: (X,\sigma_X)\to (Y,\sigma_Y)$ be a homomorphism of between subshifts.
+Suppose that $\phi$ is of $(m,n)$-type and given by a local rule $f:L_{N+1}(X)\to L_1(Y)$ which is strictly $k$ right-mergible and strictly $l$ left-mergible.
+Define the \itl{$q$-R degree $Q_R(\phi)$ of $\phi$} and the \itl{$q$-L degree $Q_L(\phi)$ of $\phi$} as follows: if $X$ is infinite, then